NASCAR America: Christopher Bell’s three-peat quite a feat

 It has the question being asked once again about Bell’s future in the Cup series.

 “I see no reason in holding this young man back,” Dale Jarrett said on Monday’s edition of NASCAR America.
-“And that has not been Toyota’s forte that they say, ‘ok we’ll let these guys hang around a couple of years.’
+“And that has not been Toyota’s forte that they say, ‘Ok, we’ll let these guys hang around a couple of years.’
 They want to move them on to the Cup series.
 They know that’s what they have in mind for Christopher Bell.”

 MORE: Christopher Bell taking a step in goal to ‘conquer’ Xfinity Series